Making HCi cover claims

 HCi extras cover helps cover your health expenses away from hospital.

-Once you have used a service, you simply let us know via a completed claim form or the HCi App.
+Once you have used a service, you simply let us know via OMS (the quickest and most secure option), emailing a completed claim form or when visiting our Burnie office.

 // CLAIMING EXTRAS

-When it’s time to claim, simply take a photo of the receipts and submit!
+When it's time to claim, simply take a photo of the receipts or upload a pdf then submit!

 // CLAIMING EXTRAS